Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/feed-the-beast/rules/_index.md

 * **State:** every beast can flip between two states (e.g. sleeping/awake).
 When you get a "state" reward, it flips to the other one.
 * **Menu:** a single recipe that is true for the entire game.

 At the top, you can see the beast's "level": higher means more difficult to play.

+If you find it hard to remember the beast's state, use the Sun/Moon token.
+(Faceup means the beast is in the first state, facedown means they're in the other.
+They always start in the first state mentioned.)

 @TODO: IMAGE of BEAST CARD SKELETON